Natural values and context

 The property has a resident population of nationally endangered Tasmanian devils (Sarcophilus harrisii), and conceals two magnificent white-bellied sea eagle (Haligeetus leucugaster) nests in its coastal bays.
 Other threatened species include plants, such as native broom (Viminaria juncea), brooklime (Gratiola pubescens) and the rare endemic Tasmanian velvetbush (Lasiopetalum micranthum) scattered on the woodland floor.

-Managing The Big Punchbowl
+Managing The Big Punchbowl Reserve

-Management of the reserve will include:
+Management of the reserve includes:

 - control and eradication of gorse (Ulex europaeuss)